 When snorkeling the Red Sea coast of Israel, you’ll easily spot the emperor and the regal angelfish, several species of butterflyfish and wrasse, lionfish, as well as the very photogenic Red Sea clownfish in its anemone.
 Encounters with eagle rays or green sea turtles are exceptional.

-During your snorkeling on this side of the country, you will come across two-banded seabream, ornate wrasse, painted comber, and sometimes small moray eels, sole, or stingrays.
+During your snorkeling on this side of the country, you will come across white seabream, ornate wrasse, and occasional small moray eels, flounders, or stingrays.
+However, these species tend to be replaced by Red Sea immigrants such as spinefoot, Red Sea goatfish, and dozens of other species that invaded the country’s shore waters.

 In Israel, the climate varies widely depending on the region, especially between the north and south of the country.